Are you ready to get down to business? I mean really, really ready? Do you have a business plan?

 - Increasing your online store traffic by 30 percent by the end of the year

-Your set-up may be small for now but if you plan to grow, a business plan can be an essential piece of the puzzle when it comes to securing financing.
+Your set-up may be small for now but if you plan to grow, a business plan can be an essential piece of the puzzle when it comes to securing small business financing.
 Investors, lenders, and grant makers all want to see your vision and how you’ve built your business before signing that cheque.
 Sharing a clear, viable plan with financials is a great way to get potential partners as pumped as you are.

 No business owner has an infallible crystal ball for telling the future, but a business plan can be a great way to strategize for the future and plan for potential setbacks.
 Variables like the economy or changing customer tastes may put obstacles in your path, but thinking ahead of time about how you’ll deal with them can save you time and stress later.